wp-plugins/social-locker/readme.txt

 Stable tag: trunk
 License: GPLv2

-Social Locker is a plugin designed to help increase social media presence by asking visitors to pay for your content with a tweet, plus one, or a like.
+Helps increase social media presence by asking visitors to pay for your content with a tweet, plus one, or a like.

 == Description ==